Lanterloo

-Lanterloo or Loo is a 17th-century trick taking game of the trump family of which many varieties are recorded.
-It belongs to a line of card games whose members include Nap, Euchre, Rams, Hombre, and Maw (Spoil Five).
-It is considered a modification of the game of "All Fours", another English game possibly of Dutch origin, in which the players replenish their hands after each round by drawing each fresh new cards from the pack.
+Lanterloo or loo is a 17th-century trick taking game of the trump family of which many varieties are recorded.
+It belongs to a line of card games whose members include Nap, euchre, rams, hombre, and maw (spoil five).
+It is considered a modification of the game of "all fours", another English game possibly of Dutch origin, in which the players replenish their hands after each round by drawing each fresh new cards from the pack.

 History

 Under various spellings, like the French forms Lenterne, Lenturlu, Looterlu (meaning "fiddlesticks", a meaningless word equivalent to "Lullay", or "Lulloo", used in Lullabies), the game is supposed to have reached England from France most probably with the restoration of the monarchy in 1660.
 In France it was originally called Mouche ("Fly"), which was also the name of the five-card flush in that game and came to refer to the four-card flush in Lanterloo.
 Also called Langtrillo in its prime form and later simply Loo (also termed Lant in the north of England by 1860, most possibly for having evolved into a more elaborate form of play by the addition of new rules, it may also have been brought to England from Holland, where it was known as Lanterlu, Lanturlu or Lenterlui, or North Germany, where it was known as Lenter or Bester Bube.
+In 1678 a Dutch periodical records a list of games including Verquere, Karnöffel, Poch, Krimpen, Lansquenet, Triomphe, Piquet, La Bête "and that miserable Lanterlu which is in fashion."

-Whichever way it may have been, by the turn of the eighteenth century it was already England's most popular card game.
+Whichever way it had been introduced to Britain, by the turn of the eighteenth century it was already England's most popular card game.
 The rules of Lanterloo are listed by Charles Cotton in 1674 and subsequent editions of The Compleat Gamester, while a late 18th century description is given in Covent Garden Magazine.
 Loo was considered a great pastime by the idle rich of that time, but it acquired a very bad reputation as a potentially vicious "tavern" gambling game during the nineteenth century.